maiza989/ColdPotatoes_CP4/README.md

 11/04/21 - Maitham - Edited README.md file - 30 minutes

 11/06/21 - Maitham - Worked on adding entires and exiting notifications - 20 minutes

+11/08/21 - Maitham - Worked on figuring out the symbol table/hashmap,but no look - 2 hours